Olafur Eliasson: Light installations

 Olafur has been developing various experiments with atmospheric density in exhibition spaces.
-In Room For One Colour (1998), a corridor lit by yellow monofrequency tubes, the participants find themselves in a room filled with light that affects the perception of all other colours.
+In Room For One Colour (1998), a corridor lit by low pressure sodium lamps, the participants find themselves in a room filled with monochromatic yellow light which affects their perception of colours.
 Another installation, 360 degrees Room For All Colours (2002), is a round light-sculpture where participants lose their sense of space and perspective, and experience being subsumed by an intense light.
 Olafur's later installation Din blinde passager (Your blind passenger) (2010), commissioned by the Arken Museum of Modern Art, is a 90-metre-long tunnel.
 Entering the tunnel, the visitor is surrounded by dense fog.
 With visibility at just 1.5 metres, museumgoers have to use senses other than sight to orient themselves in relation to their surroundings.
 After attending the 2019 In real life exhibition, Souter deemed Your blind passenger one of Olafur's finest works, reporting that she felt "alone in the universe. [...]
 I thought I could see my own irises, flashing as a ring of blue in front of me, and I could hear my own heartbeat in my ears."
 For Feelings are facts, the first time Olafur has worked with Chinese architect Yansong Ma as well as his first exhibition in China, Olafur introduces condensed banks of artificially produced fog into the gallery of Ullens Center for Contemporary Art, Beijing.
 Hundreds of fluorescent lights are installed in the ceiling as a grid of red, green, and blue zones.